kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 This follows Kubernetes API conventions where `Accept` parameters are used for structural transformations (e.g., `as=PartialObjectMetadata`, `as=Table`).

 While this KEP is strictly scoped to `metadata.managedFields`, the `drop` parameter is designed to be extendable to other fields in the future using `+` as a separator (e.g., `drop=metadata.managedFields+metadata.annotations`).
-Unknown drop targets are silently ignored for forward compatibility.
+An unsupported drop target makes that `Accept` clause unacceptable, so clients should list a fallback clause (e.g., `application/json;drop=metadata.managedFields+metadata.annotations, application/json`).

 ### Implementation Details

-1.  **API Server Serializer:** Add an `ExcludeManagedFields` option to the JSON, Protobuf, and CBOR serializers.
-When this option is set, the serializer strips `metadata.managedFields` from the Go object before encoding and exposes this variant as a distinct codec on `runtime.SerializerInfo` with its own `Identifier()`.
-The content type negotiation layer selects the appropriate serializer based on the `drop` parameter in the `Accept` header.
+1.  **API Server:** The content type negotiation layer recognizes the `drop` parameter in the `Accept` header, and the API server strips `metadata.managedFields` from the Go object before encoding.
 Stripping happens at the Go-object level before encoding, so it is serializer-agnostic and applies uniformly across all formats.
 Protobuf support is critical since `kube-controller-manager` and `kube-scheduler` use Protobuf by default.
-CRDs are also in scope — the `apiextensions-apiserver` constructs its own `SerializerInfo` for custom resources and will need to wire in the `ExcludeManagedFields` variant alongside its existing serializers.
+To avoid a full deep copy, a single object is copied only along the path to `managedFields`.
+CRDs are also in scope and need no changes to `apiextensions-apiserver`.
 2.  **Watch Cache:** No changes are needed to the watch cache or `cachingObject`.
 The `cachingObject`'s `serializationsCache` is keyed by `runtime.Identifier`.
-Since the stripped serializer has a different `Identifier` than the full serializer, the cache naturally maintains both forms as separate entries.
-This means that until all watchers migrate to dropping `managedFields`, each watch event will be serialized twice (once with and once without `managedFields`).
-Benchmarking shows this dual-serialization adds roughly 62% more time and 83% more memory per event, but this overhead is constant regardless of watcher count and is offset by the smaller payload sizes.
+Since the watch encoder's `Identifier` includes the drop, the cache naturally maintains both forms as separate entries.
+This means that until all watchers migrate to dropping `managedFields`, each watch event will be deep-copied and serialized twice (once with and once without `managedFields`).
+This overhead is constant regardless of watcher count and is offset by the smaller payload sizes.
 3.  **Discoverability:** The capability should be discoverable via the supported media types in the OpenAPI schema.
 4.  **Client-side Mitigation:** `managedfields.ExtractInto` already returns `nil` (no error) when no matching managed fields entry is found, which is a safe no-op.
 No changes to `ExtractInto` error handling are needed.
 Clients that opt out should be aware that `ExtractInto` will silently return empty results.